stvnhrlnd/donutsec.fun/src/site/about.md

 "Your privacy is important to us." 🙃

-This website will not track you, but if you change the theme your preference will be saved in [local storage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) -- that's it!
+This site will not track you, but if you change the theme your preference will be saved in [local storage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) -- that's it!

 ## Licensing